Get E-Book

 });

-socket.bind(41234, '127.0.0.1');Loopback removes interface routing, Wi-Fi policy, and remote firewall behavior.
-It still exercises Node, libuv, the kernel UDP socket path, port binding, and message event delivery.
 After loopback works, bind to a real interface address or wildcard address and test from another process on the same host.
-Then move to another host on the same network.
-Each step adds one layer of possible loss.
+Then test from another host on the same network.
+Each step adds one new layer of possible loss.

 Two local processes are better than one process pretending to be both sides.
-A single process can accidentally share variables, exit too early, or hide ordering problems because all callbacks run through one event loop.
+A single process can accidentally share variables, exit too early, or hide timing problems because all callbacks run through one event loop.
 Separate processes force the reply path through real socket state.

 const socket = dgram.createSocket('udp4');